sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/MLP.PNG)

-### How To Train NN (neural network) or Logistic regression:
+### How To Train a Neural Network:
+When we train a model we are trying to minimize the loss function to get the model optimal weights,
-Logistic regression uses binary cross-entropy as a loss function, which is a very popular technique in binary classification.
+for example, Logistic regression uses binary cross-entropy as a loss function, which is a very popular technique in binary classification.
-When we train a model we are trying to minimize the loss function to get the model optimal weights, one way to minimize this loss function is using Gradient Descent.
+one way to minimize this loss function is using Gradient Descent.

 #### Gradient Descent (GD): [7]